Selecting the Best Graphics Card

 While graphics cards are less complicated to install than other components, you will still need to do some research to ensure your new GPU is compatible with your computer.
 Due to the demands of some modern graphics cards, they can sometimes require larger power supplies.
 Specific GPUs, such as some 30 series cards from NVIDIA, will even require proprietary cables to connect to a power supply.

 You will also need to think about the motherboard, cooling system, connectors (DisplayPort, HDMI, etc.), and other components when you are building your computer with a pre selected GPU.
+If you are considering an Intel GPU, make sure that your CPU supports either ReBAR or Smart Access Memory.
 Remember that form factor matters as well and you need to choose a graphics card that will fit in your case nicely.
 Compact and low profile graphics cards are shorter and will take up less space in the PC case, so they are ideal for those with space constraints.

 Luckily, the experienced team at Micro Center is there at any time to help you find what new graphics cards are compatible with your system.
 The technicians at the Micro Center Service Department can even install your new component for you, saving you time and eliminating potential issues.